-Exactly what causes the wall of affected blood vessels to weaken is still unclear, although risk factors have been identified, including:
+Exactly what causes the wall of affected blood vessels to weaken is still unclear, although risk factors have been identified.

 In some cases, an aneurysm may develop because there was a weakness in the walls of the blood vessels at birth.

 The number of aneurysms that actually rupture is much smaller.
-Only around one in 12,500 people will have a ruptured brain aneurysm in any given year in England.
+Only around 1 in 15,000 people have a ruptured brain aneurysm in England each year.

 Preventing brain aneurysms

-The best way to prevent getting an aneurysm, or reduce the risk of an aneurysm growing bigger and possibly rupturing, is to avoid activities that could damage your blood vessels, such as:
+The best way to prevent getting an aneurysm, or reduce the risk of an aneurysm growing bigger and possibly rupturing, is to avoid activities that could damage your blood vessels.